powerpak/mendeley-pmid-updater/README.md

 ## Requirements

 Linux and Mac computers are supported.
-You'll need Ruby and some basic gems, which will be installed with Bundler.
+You'll need Ruby, RubyGems, and some basic gems, which will be installed with Bundler.

 ## Usage